vacationlabs/haskell-webapps/CONTRIBUTIONS.md

 * Redis caching at page level

 ## UI Domain

+* Architectural concerns
-* Creating a reusable collection of abstractions for most used ui components (forms etc.)
+  - Create a reusable collection of abstractions for most used ui components (forms etc.)
+  - Develop a coherent story on how to share data structures with backend.
-* Investigate the tradeoff of doing all the implementation in haskell vs. interface, via haskell, to html templates.
+  - Investigate the tradeoff of doing all the implementation in haskell vs. interface, via haskell, to html templates.
+  - Investigate how to integrate with existing jQuery widgets (calendar, accordion, search/sort tables, editable grids, etc)
+  - Forms relying only on server side validation or with mixed client/server side validation
+* Deployment concerns
+  - Minification toolchain to reduce the final JS size (closure compiler, specific ghcjs compilation options etc.)
+  - Progressive loading of JS files to reduce initial page-load time
+  - Server-side rendering of initial page-load

 **Please raise a PR against this file to add more higher-order design goals**